 What We Do

 We offer workshops, trainings, programming, coaching, consultation, media interviews, guest lectures and expert testimony on a diverse range of topics relevant to women's health and human rights.
-Our Associates have provided these services to a wide array of organizations in the Boston area on diverse topics related to women's health and human rights including gender equity, the environment, health care policy, diversity, and community development.
+We have provided, and facilitated the provision of, these services to a wide array of organizations on diverse topics related to women's health and human rights including gender equity, the environment, health care policy, diversity, sexual and reproductive health and rights, and community development.

-Our unique expertise is in the integration of women's health and women's human rights; our specific areas of expertise cluster into five areas:
+Our unique expertise is in the integration of the health and human rights perspective with women’s diverse lived experiences.
+Our specific areas of expertise cluster into five areas:

 Women's Health Policy and Politics